-We in the Chaplaincy welcome a new semester and a new year, 2013, at Tufts University.
-Please check our on-line Newsletter for information about upcoming events.
+We in the Chaplaincy just completed a wonderful year here at Tufts University.
+We congratulate the classes of 2013.
 We are committed to a rich inner life, dynamic worship, meaningful communal education and fellowship, critical spiritual thinking, profound ethical reflection, and active engagement with the issues and needs of our time.
-Come join us and when you can’t be here with us, send us peace and light and positive vibes for this semester.
+We hope you enjoy the summer.

 A Message from President Monaco: